bgamari/ghc-wiki-import/type-functions-type-checking.md

 Consequently, all functions that dependent on this field need to be extended.
 In particular, `TcType.isTauTyCon` regards applications of type family constructors as *tau types*, which is why we need to require that the right hand side of each `type instance` declaration is also a tau type.
 As a result, `BuildTyCls.buildSynTyCon`'s last argument now also takes a value of type `SynTyConRhs`.

+### Associated types

+Classes are represented by `Class.Class`, which we extend by a new field `classATs` of type `[TyCon]`.
+The `Class` structures including embedded `TyCon`s for associated types are constructed at the end of declaration type checking by `TcTyClsDecls.tcTyClDecl1` by way of `BuildTyCl.buildClass`.
+The associated types of a class are entered into the global environment by `TcTyClsDecls.tcTyAndClassDecls` when entering all `HscTypes.implicitTyThings` of the toplevel type and class declarations.

 ### GHC API